Amarjeet2kr/Resume-Builder/README.md

-# A Resume Builder Web Application - .resume
+# A Resume Builder Web Application

 A resume builder dynamic website using javascript.